chattiavato-a11y/hasheeshium/Chatbot/chatbot/main/README.md

-# LLM Chat Application Template
+# OPS Website Chatbot

-A simple, ready-to-deploy chat application template powered by Cloudflare Workers AI.
-This template provides a clean starting point for building AI chat applications with streaming responses.
+A bilingual chat experience that runs on Cloudflare Workers and answers questions using curated content from the OPS website.
+The Worker streams responses from Workers AI while grounding each answer in the same OPS sections visitors see online.

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/cloudflare/templates/tree/main/llm-chat-app-template)